binkley/basilisk/README.md

 see the generated code.
 (Do not forget to undo afterwards, to restore the original, unrefactored code.)

+### More on code generation

+Though Lombok is widely used in this project, care is taken to use builders sparingly, and "withers" are [forbidden](lombok.config).

 ### Bean validation

 Any bean can be validated by adding `@Validated` to the class.
 See examples